June 27, 2025 (11mo ago) — last updated June 3, 2026 (12d ago)

 3. Practice Daily Self‑Reflection

-Running on autopilot erodes self-awareness.
-Daily reflection—championed by thinkers from Marcus Aurelius to Benjamin Franklin—builds insight and intentional living.
+Running on autopilot erodes self‑awareness.
+Daily reflection—championed from Marcus Aurelius to Benjamin Franklin—builds insight and intentional living.
 Reflection creates a feedback loop between inner experience and outer action.

 How to implement